DiltheyLab/GENTRAIN/documentation/docs/developers/genomic_operations.md

 #### Results

-Bacterial sequence analyses result in mappings between genes and allele sequences of the corresponding sample (Gene Id: Allele Sequence).
+Bacterial sequence analyses result in mappings between reference genes and allele sequences of the corresponding sample (Gene Id: Allele Sequence).
 In addition, these allele sequences are hashed to minify sequence length and ensure scheme independence.

 ```json title="Example Bacterial Result"
 {